incognito12345/incognito12345.github.io/README.md

-To my websites, copy and paste these links into your browser:
+To see my websites, copy and paste these links into your browser:

 # The Rocks Website:
 https://incognito12345.github.io/rocks/